Are DUI Checkpoints Legal In Tennessee?

 Protecting your rights is important, but many courts feel as though the safety provided by DUI checkpoints outweigh some of the liberties people have.
 Know what you do and don’t have to submit to before encountering a DUI checkpoint.

-If you’ve been wrongfully charged with a DUI, our Johnson City criminal defense lawyers are here to help defend your rights.
+If you’ve been wrongfully charged with a DUI, our Johnson City lawyers are here to help defend your rights.
 Trust that with Meade Law Group, you’ll receive tenacious representation with your best interests in mind.